 Financial Documentation With the exception of high-tech industries that require long periods of research, start-up companies must expect to generate income in a short period of time.
 The Money section of your business plan should include historical financial statements, financial projections, and a description of the start-up costs.
 The following are major documents you will want to include in your business plan.
 Summary of Financial Need Outline total financial need and why you are applying for a loan.
 Describe the total estimated cost of the project, including the need for working capital.
 Describe the equity invested into the project.
 Equity is funding invested into the business that is not repaid on a set schedule; it is typically money the owner or investors contribute to the project.
 These numbers should correspond to those on the sources and uses sheet.
-3-Year Income Projection The income statement shows your business Income and expenses period of time.
-It is a moving picture showing what has happened in business and is an excellent tool for assessing your business.
-The projections should show monthly projections for your company for the next three years.
-Projections should be based on economic and income and expenses period of time.
-It is a moving picture showing what has happened in projections should show monthly projections for your company for the next three years.
-Projections should be based on economic and income and expenses period of time.
-It is a moving picture showing what has happened in projections should be business.
+3-Year Income Projection The income statement shows your business Income and expense period of time.
+It is a moving picture showing what has happened business and is an excellent tool for assessing your business.
+The projections should show monthly projections for your company for next three years.
+Projections should be based on economic and it trends and should be supported by the market analysis.
 Statement of Cash Flow Balance Sheet The Balance Sheet shows the condition of the business as of a fixed date.
 It is a picture of your firm's financial condition and will show whether your financial position is strong or weak.
 It is usually done at the end of the month and contains assets (what the business owns), liabilities (what the business owes) and net worth.
 Break-even Analysis The break-even point is where a company's operating expenses exactly match the sales or service volume.
 It can be expressed in total dollars of revenue total units of production (Unit price divided by breakeven revenue).
 The SBDC office can assist you with these four financial documents, once you have estimated the projected monthly revenue, expenses and costs involved in your project.
 If you would like assistance in preparing these items, please follow the guidelines on the following pages and use the worksheets provided.
 Personal Financial Statement A statement of personal assets, liabilities and net worth.
 (Each lender typically can provide you with a form for this.